CodisLabs/codis/doc/tutorial_en.md

 ```

 Requirements:
+ * all codis-server must set maxmemory.
  * All slots’ status should be `online`, namely no transportation task is running.
  * All server groups must have a master.